sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Once you've configured GitLab as a sign-on provider, you may also want to [add GitLab repositories to Sourcegraph](../external_service/gitlab.md#repository-syncing).

-### Filters to control user sign-up and sign-in
+### How to control user sign-up and sign-in with GitLab auth provider

 You can use the following filters to control how users can create accounts and sign in to your Sourcegraph instance via the GitLab auth provider.

 **allowSignup**

-  Allows new users to create their accounts in Sourcegraph via GitLab authentication (by clicking the "Continue with GitLab" button).
+  Allows anyone with a GitLab account to create their accounts.

-  When `false`, sign-up will be blocked.
+  When `false`, sign-up with GitLab will be blocked.
 In this case, new users can only sign in after an admin creates their account on Sourcegraph.
 The user account email should match their GitLab email.

-  * If not set, unliked with GitHub, it defaults to `true`, allowing any GitLab user with access to your instance to sign up*.
+  *If not set, unliked with GitHub, it defaults to `true`, allowing any GitLab user with access to your instance to sign up*.

   ```json